redsymbol/genstatic/README.txt

 APPENDIX A: PYTHON VARIABLES

-To make varibles available to genstatic (with the -d option), you'll have to create a small Python file that defines some variables and their values.
+To make varibles available to genstatic (with the -v option), you'll have to create a small Python file that defines some variables and their values.
 It's not too hard.